geoai-lab/NeuroTPR/README.md

 The goal of this model is to improve the toponym recognition performance from social media messages that have various language irregularities, and fine-grained locations such as streets, natural landscapes, facilities, and townships.

-The full paper is available here:[NeuroTPR: A Neuro-net ToPonym Recognition Model for Extracting Locations from Social Media Messages]("https://geoai.geog.buffalo.edu")
+The full paper is available [here]: [NeuroTPR: A Neuro-net ToPonym Recognition Model for Extracting Locations from Social Media Messages](https://geoai.geog.buffalo.edu/publications/)

 ### NeuroTPR architecture